Interpol Removal Lawyers Georgia

 Georgia does not have an active extradition treaty with Russia following the 2008 war, making it a relatively safer location for Russian nationals with Red Notices.
 However, Georgia maintains extradition relations with other states under the Minsk Convention and bilateral treaties with EU and other Western countries.
 Extradition from Georgia requires a formal request through the Georgian Ministry of Justice and a review by Georgian courts, which apply the dual criminality principle and human rights safeguards.
 Georgian courts have shown willingness to consider political motivation as a bar to extradition.
 Despite this relative safety, our recommendation is always to challenge the Red Notice itself through the Interpol CCF — the only way to permanently resolve the situation and regain full freedom of movement.
 Our Interpol Red Notice removal lawyers have deep experience with CIS-issued notices and the specific political and legal arguments that succeed before the CCF.

-Frequently Asked Questions: Interpol Red Notice in Georgia
+Frequently Asked Questions: Interpol Defence in Georgia

 Related Services